Opentrons/opentrons/DEV_SETUP.md

 Install the required versions of Python.
 Use the latest available version of `3.10.x` and `3.8.x`

-> At the time of writing this looks like the below
+> At the time of writing

 ```shell
 pyenv install 3.10.7